Porges/ways-to-play/src/games/chuck-a-luck/index.md

 ### Pictorial dice

-{% image
-    src='MustangLayout.jpg'
-    alt="Six cells containing: a horse’s head, the suits of hearts, diamonds, clubs, and spades, and an anchor." license="cc0" %}
-A Mustang layout, from Kernan Manufacturing’s @KernanCatalogue [p.
-19].
-{% imageEnd %}

 By the 1870s, the game also began to be manufactured with images instead of pips on the dice, and in this form it was called Mustang or Horse-Head (with dice with images of a horse’s head, anchor, and the card suit symbols: club, spade,